-Eventually, the tree can become sufficiently unbalanced that performance is negatively affected.
-The Perforce checkpoint and restore processes (see "Backup and recovery concepts" on page 93) re-create the trees in a balanced manner, and consequently, you might see some increase in server performance following a backup, a removal of the db. files, and the re-creation of the db. files from a checkpoint.
+Eventually, the tree can become sufficiently unbalanced that performance is degraded.
+The Perforce checkpoint and restore processes (see "Backup and recovery concepts" on page 103) re-create the trees in a balanced manner, and consequently, you might see some improvement in server performance following a backup, a removal of the db. files, and the re-creation of the db. files from a checkpoint.

-Rebalancing the trees is normally useful only if the database files have become more than about 10 times the size of the checkpoint.
-Given the length of time required for the trees to become unbalanced during normal Perforce use, we expect that the majority of sites will never need to restore the database from a checkpoint (that is, rebalance the trees) for performance reasons.
+Given the length of time required for the trees to become unbalanced during normal Perforce use, we expect that the majority of sites will never need to restore the database from a checkpoint (that is, rebalance the trees) to improve performance.

-The changes to the B-trees between Perforce 2013.2 and 2013.3 require that any upgrade that crosses this release boundary must be performed by taking a checkpoint with the older release and restoring that checkpoint with the newer release.
-See "Upgrading p4d - between 2013.2 and 2013.3" on page 21 for details.
+(The changes to the B-trees between Perforce 2013.2 and 2013.3 require that any upgrade that crosses this release boundary must be performed by taking a checkpoint with the older release and restoring that checkpoint with the newer release.
+See "Upgrading p4d - between 2013.2 and 2013.3" on page 30 for details.)